About Primary 7

-P7 pupils also buddy Primary 1 and help as Lunch Monitors.
+P7 pupils also buddy Primary 1 on Thursdays.

 All P7 children have been provided with a homework folder and homework diary.
 Homework will usually be given on a Monday and due for Friday.
 Please check your child’s homework diary.
-Homework will consist of spelling, maths and reading.
+Homework will consist of spelling, maths and a literacy task.

 A Numeracy Support Booklet is available to help with Numeracy homework.
 It can be accessed on the 'Information' tab at the top of this web page.

-3. Ask me about our class novel, 'Kensuke's Kingdom.'
+2. Ask me about the ending of our class novel 'Holes'.